 Please note that FinEstBeAMS does not have a chopper in the beamline.

 Gas-phase research activities at FinEstBeAMS are part of Low-density-matter (LDM) research at MAX IV.
 Gas-phase users of FinEstBeAMS have a possibility to benefit from sample delivery systems and scientific equipment that are available in the LDM team and at other LDM related beamlines.
-In particular, a recently developed aerodynamic lens sample delivery system will be available for general users at FinEstBeAMS.
+In particular, a recently developed aerodynamic lens sample delivery system is available for general users at FinEstBeAMS.
 Please see Low Density Matter at MAX IV for further information.

 [1] K. Kooser et al., J. Synchrotron Rad.
 27, 1080 (2020).